-We will update and publish our DFES forecasts annually.
+From next year, we will update and publish our DFES forecasts annually.
 For each main annual update there will be the opportunity for stakeholders to provide feedback.
 Feedback from customers and stakeholders is vital to ensure that our DFES forecasts reflect the plans and ambitions of the communities we serve.
 We will consider all information we receive from stakeholders to help shape our forecasts.
-As these forecasts will inform the network we deliver for our customers, we also have a duty to our customers to ensure that all information included is well-evidenced and credible.
+As these forecasts will inform the network we deliver for our customers, we also have a duty to our customers to ensure that all information included is well evidenced and credible.
 We will therefore consider the extent to which information we receive should be used to update the forecasts.
 For information relating to specific developments in the shorter-term, we will consider how developed that scheme is and its underlying drivers.

 Later on this year we will also be carrying out a further exercise to update our DFES, following publication of the ESO's 2020 FES in the summer.
-Whilst we are following a different timescale for this first DFES, from July 2021 the annual process will be as per Figure 3.
+In the meantime, if you have any further questions or feedback, please do not hesitate to email us at RIIO_ED2@ spenergynetworks.co.uk.
+Whilst we are following a different timescale for this year, from July 2021 the annual process will be as per Figure 3.